List of largest music deals

+Michael Jackson (left), Janet Jackson (center), and Madonna (right) are the only artists to appear twice, with Michael's estate further making multiple multi-million-sized posthumous deals.

-The following is a list of the largest music deals in history signed by artists, including recording contracts and multi-rights agreements with over $50 million, as well catalog acquisitions with a reported sum of over $150 million.
-(Note: The list excludes sponsorship deals, broadcasting rights, assets, or other business ventures made by recording artists with enterprises outside of the industry, such as record labels) Some figures might not be entirely accurate, as some multi-million-dollar contracts were reportedly misrepresented or exaggerated, and others were media estimations.
+The following is a list of the largest music deals in history signed by artists, including recording contracts and multi-rights agreements with over US$50 million, as well catalog acquisitions with a reported sum of over US$150 million.
+(Note: The list excludes sponsorship deals, broadcasting rights, assets, or other business ventures made by recording artists with enterprises outside of the industry) Some figures might not be entirely accurate, as some multi-million-dollar contracts were reportedly misrepresented or exaggerated, and others were media estimations.
 Therefore, no rankings are given.

-An early recorded five-figure deal in music history was reported by The Music Trades magazine in the late 1910s, made by American composer John Stepan Zamecnik.
-The 1960s saw contracts with six-figures such as an advance deal for $143,000 to Led Zeppelin (Atlantic Records) in 1968, then the biggest deal of its kind for a new band.
-The 1970s saw a rise in millionaire recording contracts, starting with a deal made by The Rolling Stones in 1971, which represented "a new benchmark in industry contracts", according to Billboard, and became the largest contract ever made by that point.
-In a short span of years, Neil Diamond signed a $4–5 million deal with Columbia Records, which was later superseded by Paul McCartney's Capitol Records and Elton John's MCA Records deals of $8 million each, as well as Stevie Wonder's 1975 deal with Motown valued at $13 million, (Note: Also reported for an amount of $37 million.) reaching a new peak in the industry.
+The Rolling Stones' 1971 deal with Atlantic Records represented "a new benchmark in industry contracts", according to a Billboard article, becoming the largest contract ever made by that point.
+Shortly after the 1970s saw a rise in millionarie recording contracts: Neil Diamond signed a $4–5 million deal with Columbia Records in 1972, which was later superseded in 1974 by Paul McCartney's Capitol Records and Elton John's MCA Records deals of $8 million each, as well as Stevie Wonder's 1975 deal with Motown valued at $13 million, (Note: Also reported for an amount of $37 million.) reaching a new peak in the industry.
 The 1980s saw more contracts of eight figures, including record-breaking Diana Ross' $20 million contract with RCA Records in 1980, or the Rolling Stones with CBS Records for $28 million in 1983.
 An increase of blockbuster deals began in the 1990s, with top-signing artists such as Janet Jackson, Michael Jackson, Madonna and Prince each exceeding the $40–60 million marks, making multiple appearances in the Guinness World Records.
 Up until 2016, only a few recording and multi-rights contracts outpaced the $100 million mark.

 The largest music deals belong to catalog acquisitions which include songwriting and publishing rights, with an increase in the late 2010s and early 2020s.
-The Estate of Michael Jackson made the largest recording deal, for a $250 million contract starting in 2010, and renewed in 2018 for the same amount, while Sony Music acquired the Queen catalog and a number of other rights, excluding touring revenue, for US$1.27 billion, the largest sum ever paid for an artist's body of work.
+The Estate of Michael Jackson made the largest recording deal, for a $250 million contract starting in 2010, and renewed in 2018 for the same amount, while Sony Music acquired the Queen catalog and a number of other rights, excluding touring revenue, for $1.27 billion, the largest sum ever paid for an artist's body of work.